Loading image...Kiro

 • Create faster development cycles

-The Agent Hook system follows a simple three-step process:
+The agent hook system follows a simple two-step process:

 This automation flow eliminates repetitive tasks and ensures consistency across your codebase.